 “Now, here is the difficulty – my daughter’s wedding will take place the day before her seventeenth birthday.
 We would have had the wedding a few months later, to continue treating Babiri with protective chants until the danger was past, but the wedding day was chosen as being convenient for the Arascas family, and three Oracles confirmed that it was an auspicious day.”

 Of course there would be Oracles involved, Sarya thought.
-Oracles, a superstitious remnant of the old Sirduccean Rite, remained popular in certain countries and cultures despite efforts to stamp them out over the last hundred and fifty years, mainly due to the support of their wealthy clientele, who could afford to pay them to say what they wanted to hear.
+Oracles, a superstitious remnant of the old Sirduccean Rite, remained popular in certain countries and cultures despite efforts to stamp them out over the last hundred and fifty years.
+Their popularity was mainly due to the support of their wealthy clientele, who could afford to pay the Oracles to say what they wanted to hear.
 “And you believed those Oracles?”

 The bride blushed prettily, and her full lips curved into a smile.
 “I love him too,” she whispered, her blush deepening.